German Shepherd Puppy Crying in Crate: What Does It Mean & How to Stop It

 Should You Crate Train Your German Shepherd Puppy?

-This is normal and natural.
+Let us reassure you that this is normal and natural.

 But, as Train Your GSD Dog Training points out, it probably isn’t the crate that is causing the crying behavior.
+It is simply that your puppy is learning how to sleep alone for the first time.

 The goal isn’t to do away with the crate.
 Rather, the goal is to ease the crying and the feeling of being alone for your puppy.